CRImier/pautomount/README.md

 Tips for debugging:

 To read logs as they are created, use "tail -f /var/log/pautomount.log".
 Also, don't forget to set "debug" in /etc/pautomount.conf !

+There's a Python thread created for each attached partition.
+This is to prevent pautomount freezes when there's a stubborn partition that doesn't want to be mounted automatically.
+But that means log messages are not necessarily in the correct order - series of log messages about different partitions can overlap and mix together.

 Known bugs to be fixed and features that have to be added:

 No automatic parsing of "/etc/fstab" to determine which drives should be listed as exceptions, user has to do it manually by now.

-I plan on adding support of action lists, that means - calling many actions of the same action type, such as "mount", "command" or "script".
-That'd look like this:

-{"uuid":"7F22-AD64", "mount":"true", "command":["'/do/antivirus/check, '/add/samba/share', '/notify/by/voice'"]}

 No support of "mount --bind", even though I'm not sure that's needed since it doesn't really fit in the design and can easily be added via "script" option.

-There's currently no background execution of scripts.
-I ran into a design trouble while implementing this, will be postponed for some time until I develop a workaround - it'll certainly be needed =)